Wubbe/Leon-s-display/README.md

 ## How to use it

+If the device is build and assembled well, it must be configured to retrieve and show the data of your choice.
+This is achieved in two steps:
+- Setup WiFi
+- Setup Sensor

 ### Setup WiFi

 To be able to operate, the display must be connected to the internet.
 This is done in multiple steps.
-The first step is that the display appears as an access point 'Setup Leon's Display'.
+The first step is that after the display is connected to power (a usb charger) the display appears as an access point with the name 'Setup Leon's Display'.
 Connect to this access point using the WiFi settings of your phone or laptop.
-Then open a browser and type the ip number that is on the display.
-In most cases it will be 192.168.1.4
+Then open a browser and type the ip number that is mentioned on the display.
+In most cases it will be 192.168.1.4.
 Now the setup page of the display appears.
 Press the button 'Setup WiFi'.
 Fill in your WiFi settings (ssid and password).
 Reset the device as is shown.
-Press the reset button.
-If everything went well, the device now connects to your WiFi network and can be accessed by typing `leon-s-display.local` in your browser.
+If everything went well, the device now resets and connects to your WiFi network and can be accessed by typing `leon-s-display.local` in your browser.
+If that does not work look at the display and type the ip number that is mentioned there.
+Again, the Setup page of the display should appear.

 Next step is to setup the sensor of your choice.